prisma/prisma1/docs/1.3/05-FAQ/03-Prisma-Cloud.md

 Because one cluster can host many services, you can deploy your services that represent the stages / environments (e.g. `dev`, `staging` and `prod`) to the same cluster.
 It is not _required_ to use multiple clusters for your multiple stages.

 However, to be certain that nothing that's happening in `dev` or `staging` can have negative effects on your `prod` stage, it is recommended to deploy your production environment to its own cluster.
 Ideally, you do the same for other stages / environments as well just to minimize the risk they're affecting each other.

+It is of course also possible to use local clusters or the Prisma Cloud development cluster as development environments when appropriate.

 ### Is there a free version of Prisma Cloud?